 Western Welcome Team Leader

-Each fall during move-in, WWU welcomes over 3,000 new on-campus residents.
+This fall during move-in, WWU will welcome over 3,500 new on-campus residents.
 Western Welcome Team Leaders are paid student positions working to administer the move-in plan in their assigned area, lead and train Western Welcome Team volunteers, and monitor the overall flow of people, cars and items in their assigned campus area.
 Western Welcome Team Leaders work closely with Western Welcome Team volunteers whose primary goal is to direct traffic, unload vehicles, and assist with moving belongings to student rooms.

 On this Page

-Learning: Study move-in plans and University Residences move-in policies and procedures during training in order to perform duties effectively.
+Learning/Training: Study move-in plans and University Residences move-in policies and procedures to perform duties effectively.

 - Learn move-in plans, traffic flows and procedures for assigned campus area.